Sebastián Córdova points to Tigres as a winter bomb

 Tigres moves his chips: before the imminent departure of Leo Fernández, Miguel Herrera would bet on Sebastián Córdova to lead the feline team

-Tigers prepares for the possible arrival of Sebastian Cordova, player of the America, as reinforcement for the next tournament, since two sources assure that the midfielder began to engage in conversations with the felines.
+Tigers prepares for the possible arrival of Sebastian Cordova, player of the America, as a reinforcement for the next tournament, since two sources assure that the midfielder began to engage in conversations with the cats.

 Sources informed ESPN Digital that everything is directed so that Cordova joins the squad, which can be combined with the departure of Leo Fernández, who aims to emigrate to Santos.